renannoronha/obs_deck/README.md

 ## Contributing

 This is a small project, if you want to help contatct me [here](https://discord.gg/UQYsZw7).
-If you want to publish this app to the App Store for free, contac me en the same link.
+If you want to publish this app to the App Store for free, contac me in the same link.